Report on the use of passive acoustic monitoring for songbirds and seabirds on Lanz and Cox Islands

 Introduction

-Lanz and Cox Islands support important seabird and songbird habitats, yet populations have been negatively affected by the presence of invasive predators.
-As part of a broader restoration initiative, passive acoustic monitoring was implemented to document avian community composition.
-Autonomous recording units (ARUs) were deployed across both islands over three breeding seasons to capture vocal activity of seabirds and songbirds.
-Acoustic data were processed using the WildTrax (MacPhail et al. (2026)) data management platform in combination with BirdNET (Kahl et al. (2021)) and HawkEars (Huus et al. (2025)) machine-learning algorithms, with detections verified using expert review informed by prior experience in marine acoustic environments.
+Lanz and Cox Islands are part of the Scott Islands Provincial Park and the Scott Islands Marine National Wildlife Area, the largest national wildlife area in Canada.
+The area protects important seabird and songbird habitats, yet populations have been negatively affected by the presence of invasive predators.
+As part of a broader initiative, passive acoustic monitoring was implemented to document avian community composition.
 This report presents the results of these analyses, including species detected, timing of detections, relative abundance metrics, and spatial patterns of occurrence.
 Together, these data provide a baseline for monitoring that can be compared to assess other project outcomes and ecological recovery.

 Methods